MohammadrezaNarimaniUCDavis/PLS120-Statistics-Lab-Materials/README.md

 By the end of this week, you will be able to:

-✅ **Understand Logical Variables** - Work with TRUE/FALSE values and logical operations
+✅ **Understand Sampling Distributions** - Learn how sample means vary across different samples
-✅ **Convert Data Types** - Transform between numeric, character, factor, and logical types
+✅ **Apply Central Limit Theorem** - Understand how sample size affects sampling distribution shape
-✅ **Perform Random Sampling** - Use the sample() function for population sampling
+✅ **Calculate Confidence Intervals** - Estimate population parameters with uncertainty measures
-✅ **Simulate Probability** - Model coin tosses and dice rolls programmatically
+✅ **Determine Sample Sizes** - Calculate required sample sizes for desired precision
-✅ **Work with Normal Distributions** - Use rnorm(), pnorm(), and qnorm() functions
+✅ **Estimate Population Parameters** - Use sample statistics to infer population characteristics
-✅ **Visualize Probability Distributions** - Create bar plots and histograms of outcomes
+✅ **Understand Standard Error** - Measure variability in sample statistics
-✅ **Compare Experimental vs Theoretical** - Analyze differences between simulated and expected results
+✅ **Apply Bootstrap Methods** - Use resampling techniques for robust estimation

 ---